Does my child have to live in Griffith to play?

 When are my child's game days?

-You will be notified of game days by your coach.
-This information can also be found in the Sports Illustrated Play App if your team is set up.
+Game schedules will be set after practices are underway and you will be notified of your team’s game days by your coach.
+This information can also be found in the Sports Sign Up Play App if your team is set up.
 You’ll find out more information about this app at the team meeting.

 What is procedure for rain outs and canceled games?

 We only cancel games when the fields aren’t able to be used or if weather is a safety concern.
 Fields are usually only not playable when there is a lot of rain with no relief.
 If games are canceled, we will always do our best to get them rescheduled.
-Your coach will notify you of any canceled games and you can also find that information on our Facebook page and website.
+Your coach will notify you of any canceled games and you can also find the most up-to-date information on our Facebook page.

 Can I get access to a rulebook?